opensumi/docs/docs/integrate/quick-start/lite.en.md

 ## Search Capability

 The search function is optional and is not enabled by default.
-The core search capability lies in the implementation of file-search and the back-end part of the search module
+The core search capability lies in the implementation of file-search and the back-end part of the search module.

 ### File Search

-To make the file search function (triggered by cmd+p)possible, the following method need to be implemented:
+To make the file search function (triggered by cmd+p) possible, the following method need to be implemented:

 ```typescript
 export interface IFileSearchService {